-Feeding poor-quality cat food cannot satisfy your Maine Coon’s hunger for nutrients.
 Felines bodies are made mainly for meat and not grains.
-Therefore ensure there is enough meat in their diet.
+You must ensure there is enough meat in your feline’s diet.

 If your Maine Coon is pregnant their demand for food will surge to make room for the kittens’ nutrition inside their wombs.

-There are a number of “people foods” that your Maine Coon shouldn’t eat at all.
+There are a number of “people foods” that your Maine Coon should not eat at all.
 Sometimes only a nibble can be fatal to their health.
-Once in a while, you can give your Maine Coon a treat from your plate.
-But it would be best to stick to high-quality cat food only and stop feeding anything else to protect your furry friend’s health!

 It is advisable to only feed your Maine Coon high-quality cat food.